Page’s 5: DIY Easter Centerpieces | 107.5 Kool FM

 Start by shopping in your own house!
 Look for anything you can use that you already have.

-Check out the kids toys for any bunny stuffies or figurines they have, and even head to the backyard.
-Easter lillys, hydrangeas, tulips, daffodils, rocks, moss, you can use anything that will bring the outside, in.
+Check out the kids toys for any bunny stuffies or figurines they have, and even head to the backyard or flower shop!
+Easter lillys, hydrangeas, tulips, daffodils, rocks, twigs, moss, you can use anything that will bring the outside, in.

 Fill A Vase…